NickelFace/OTUS-Network-Architect/6. VxLAN type 2/Home Work.md

 </code></pre>
 </details>

-Вывод:
+Conclusion:

-1. Настроен BGP peering между Leaf и Spine в AF l2vpn evpn
+1. Configured BGP peering between Leaf and Spine in AF l2vpn evpn
-2. Spine работает в качестве route-reflector
+2. Spine works as a route-reflector
-3. План работы, адресное пространство, схема сети, настройки - зафиксированы в документации
+3. The work plan, address space, network diagram, settings are fixed in the documentation